 When you interview with a staffing agency, feel free to ask questions.
 Ask about what benefits (if any) they offer, what kinds of jobs they typically fill, the industries they work with, and the average time it takes for a job seeker to land a job.
 The recruiter you work with is there to help you, so don’t be afraid to gather all the information you need.

-Treat it like a real interview.
 The staffing agency will likely set up an interview with you to get a better sense of your skills and experience.
 Treat this interview exactly as you would an interview with a company.
-Dress appropriately, and show up on time—early, if possible.
+Dress appropriately and show up on time—early, if possible.
 Listen attentively and use positive body language to convey your attention and interest.
 Introduce yourself with a firm handshake.
-Bring your resume, and be ready to answer common interview questions.
+Bring your resume and be ready to answer common interview questions.
 You might also be asked to complete a skills assessment to test your hard skills, so be prepared for this as well.

-Keep an open mind.
-Even if you really want a full-time position, consider being open to temporary jobs or contract work.
+Even if you want a full-time position, consider being open to temporary jobs or contract work.
 These can help you develop skills that might be useful when you apply for your next full-time job.
-You also never know – if you impress an employer, he or she might try to find you a full-time position at the company.
+If you impress an employer, he or she might try to find you a full-time position at the company.

-Use other resources.
 You do not have to put all your eggs in one basket.
 While you wait to hear back from the agency, continue to job search on your own.
-Check out jobs boards and job search engines, and network with people in your industry.
-However, be open with your recruiter—tell him or her if you apply to any jobs on your own, and if you are working with a second staffing agency.
+Check out job boards and job search engines and network with people in your industry.
+However, be open with your recruiter—tell him or her if you apply to any jobs on your own and if you are working with a second staffing agency.
 This way your recruiter will not submit you for a job that you already applied for (in some cases, an employer will remove your application if he or she sees it twice).

-You can say no. If you truly feel a position is not a good fit—perhaps the hours do not work for you, or the pay is well below what you need—be honest with the recruiter.
+If you truly feel a position is not a good fit—perhaps the hours do not work for you, or the pay is well below what you need—be honest with the recruiter.
 Explain to him or her why you don’t want the position.
-This will help the recruiter find you a job that is a better fit in the future.
+It will help the recruiter find you a job that is a better fit in the future.